-Even in the face of of the continuing economic downturn, home builders around the country are putting aside their challenges to help less fortunate members of their communities.
+Even in the face of the continuing economic downturn, home builders around the country put aside their challenges to help less fortunate members of their communities.
 Through their selfless acts of charity every day across the country, NAHB’s members are doing everything in their power to help others and preserve the American Dream of homeownership for those who are less fortunate.

 NAHB also provides consumers and builders with resources to help them rebuild their homes and businesses in the NAHB Disaster Resources section.

 The Home Builders Industry Disaster Relief Fund (HBIDRF) was created by NAHB as a recognized 501(c)(3) charitable organization to assist areas affected by disaster in order to facilitate the rebuilding of communities.

 Read about how an HBIDRF grant helped an individual left homeless by Hurricane Katrina.

 The HBIDRF makes funds available for direct contribution to other recognized charities aiming to meet similar needs as the HBIDRF, primarily for shelter needs.
 The HBIDRF does not make assistance available directly to individuals.

 If your charity wants to apply for funding, you are encouraged to contact your local home builders association to determine if any partnering opportunities are available at this time.
 Charities must partner with an NAHB-affiliated home builders' association to apply for grants.

 Make a donation: Find out how to make a tax deductible gift to the HBIDRF online or by mail.

 Grant awards: Learn more about the charities the HBIDRF has supported and how to apply for funds.